Notifications

 • Justice of the Peace Act

-There would be several amendments to the Justice of the Peace Act.
+There are several amendments to the Justice of the Peace Act.

-• Allow full- or part-time justices of the peace who have completed their initial 10-year term to apply for additional 5-year terms.
+• Allows full- or part-time justices of the peace who have completed their initial 10-year term to apply for additional 5-year terms.

-• Remove the requirement for the Judicial Council to determine whether new applicants for justice of the peace positions are qualified for appointment.
-The Judicial Council will continue to have a statutory role in advising on the appointment of new justices of the peace, per the Judicature Act.
-This would bring the Justice of the Peace appointment process in line with the appointment processes for provincial court justices and for applications judges at the Court of King’s Bench of Alberta.
+• Removes the requirement for the Judicial Council to determine whether new applicants for justice of the peace positions are qualified for appointment.
+The Judicial Council continues to have a statutory role in advising on the appointment of new justices of the peace, per the Judicature Act.
+This brings the Justice of the Peace appointment process in line with the appointment processes for provincial court justices and for applications judges at the Court of King’s Bench of Alberta.

 Next steps